Key takeaways:

 Levalbuterol (Xopenex)

-Experts have also begun to recommend SMART therapy for treating asthma.
+Experts recommend SMART therapy for treating asthma.
 SMART therapy (which stands for “single maintenance and reliever therapy”) uses a combination inhaler for both long-term asthma control and quick relief.
-These medicines have not been approved by the FDA for quick-relief use yet.

 Having an asthma action plan can help you remember when to give your child which medication.
 This type of treatment schedule provides a game plan for how to manage and treat your child’s asthma symptoms, particularly when they have an asthma attack.

 Severe asthma attacks should be treated like emergencies.
-Call 911 or get your child to an emergency room as soon as possible if you notice any of the following:
+Call 911 or take your child to an emergency room if you notice any of the following:

 Constant wheezing